Outstation (aviation): Infrastructure

 Despite the less-robust presence maintained by air carriers at outstations than at hubs, an outstation still requires a baseline of investment and infrastructure on the carrier's behalf.
 In other words: air carriers must typically provide for several essential functions in order to reliably serve an airport.
 These functions include:

 Line maintenance

 Aircraft which become damaged or inoperable at an outstation must be made airworthy before returning to service.
 At outstations where an airline does not employ its own aircraft maintenance technicians, maintenance is performed by contracted personnel.
 These technicians are trained on the airline's logging procedures and qualified to perform line maintenance functions including troubleshooting, basic servicing of aircraft systems, and deferral of equipment in accordance with Minimum Equipment List procedures.

-When heavy repairs are required to return an aircraft to revenue service, outstations are commonly unable to accommodate those needs.
+Outstations are frequently unable to meet needs when an aircraft needs extensive repairs to be put back into service or when an aircraft is unable to fly owing to a system technical problem (AOG).
 Many air carriers will either reposition inoperable aircraft via ferry flight, or—if a technical issue arises en route to an outstation—divert an inoperable aircraft to a hub or maintenance base.